Mini factsheet: Chicken and red meat

 CHICKEN

-Chicken has become the most popular choice in the UK, the so-called healthy option – but is it?
+Chicken has become the most popular choice in the UK, the so-called ‘healthy’ option – but is it healthier than red meat?

 Low fat?

-Due to chickens being bred and fed to grow unnaturally quickly with limited ability to exercise, chicken meat now contains more fat than protein.
-In fact, it contains as much fat gram for gram as a Big Mac – even breast meat with skin removed!
-Chicken also contains as much cholesterol as beef, associated with an increased risk of heart attack and stroke.
-It is not a healthy option.
+Due to chickens being bred and fed to grow unnaturally quickly with limited ability to exercise, chicken meat now provides more calories from fat, including significant amounts of saturated fat, than protein.
+High-saturated fat intake is a risk factor for heart disease and certain cancers.
+Chicken is not a healthy option.

 Food poisoning or cancer!

 Chicken meat is the main cause of food poisoning in the UK.
 One recent report found 73 per cent of UK supermarket chickens were contaminated with Campylobacter.
-Whilst cooking kills most of the bacteria, heating meat forms carcinogenic compounds called heterocyclic amines.
+Whilst cooking kills most of the bacteria, high-heat methods such as grilling or frying form carcinogenic compounds called heterocyclic amines.
 Cooked chicken is particularly high in these harmful substances, especially when grilled.
 So damned if you cook it, damned if you don’t!

 Protein